Me710/APTOS_HACK_YOPEXHUB/README.md

 This repo contains two (2) POC (Prove Of Concept) implementations of APTOS blockchain to enhance [YOPEX Plateform](https://yopexhub.com).

-   - A Python-based Smart Contract implementation of Project creation, listing and buying amongt users on the plateform.
+   - A Python-based Smart Contract implementation of Project creation, listing and buying amongt users on the plateform with APTOS SDK.

-   - A Rust-based NFT creation with APTOS: It purpose is to timestamp and asure project ownership thanks to blockchain.
+   - A Rust-based NFT creation with APTOS SDK: It purpose is to timestamp and asure project ownership thanks to blockchain.
 This POC is built using Rust, WebAssembly, and the Yew framework, with integration for the Aptos blockchain.